 My family loves broccoli slaw!
 This is one of those recipes that I’m always asked to make.
 And, I really don’t mind at all!
 I came up with this idea after visiting with some family.
 My cousin brought a broccoli slaw made at a local deli and it was fantastic!
 So, I took my regular coleslaw recipe and swapped out the cabbage for broccoli and….viola!
 Broccoli slaw!

-I love this recipe for two reasons…1.) it’s any easy way for me to get my son to eat more raw veggies (and broccoli to boot!) and 2.) this recipe uses the stems of the broccoli…a part that we
+I love this recipe for two reasons…1.) it’s an easy way for me to get my son to eat more raw veggies (and broccoli to boot!) and 2.) this recipe uses the stems of the broccoli…a part that we don’t normally eat.

 Compliments of It’s a Keeper

 6 cups shredded broccoli (use the entire stalk, including stem)

 1/4 cup finely sliced sweet onion

 1/4 cup plus 1 tablespoon sugar

 1 cup mayonnaise